 Castor oil is obtained from the castor bean although its technical name is castor seed.
 It contains a high amount of ricinoleic acid, which is an unsaturated fatty acid found only in castor oil.
-This acid has a high level of anti-fungal properties and is effective for eliminating dandruff.
 The main purpose of castor oil earlier on was as a laxative and lubricant but as research developed over the years; its multi-purpose qualities were uncovered.

-An added advantage of castor oil is combating frizz and smoothening the hair cuticles.
-Applying a bit of the thinned down version to the length of the hair daily will help fight frizzy and/or dry hair.
+- Apply a bit of the thinned down version to the length of the hair daily to help fight frizzy and/or dry hair.
 For best results, wet the hair just a little bit before applying the castor oil.
-You can also apply a bit of castor oil to your tips to combat split ends.
-The best part of all, it can stop graying hair.
+It smoothens on better when hair is damp.

 Always purchase castor oil that is cold-pressed and hexane-free.
 Refined and adulterated castor oil will clog up your pores and lead to breakouts.
 The right kind of castor oil is tasteless, odolourless and colourless.

 Best Brands of Castor Oil for Hair